MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 1. In the report designer:
     1. In the **Data** pane, expand the **dimProduct** table and select the **Brand** and **StockItemKey** fields.
     1. In the **Visualizations** pane, select the **Stacked bar chart** visualization (it's the first one listed).
 Then ensure that the **Y-axis** contains the **Brand** field and change the aggregation in the **X-axis** to **Count** so that it contains the **Count of StockItemKey** field.

         ![Screenshot of a Power BI report.](./images/fabric-report.png)

     > **Tip**: You can use the **>>** icons to hide the report designer panes in order to see the report more clearly.

 1. On the **File** menu, select **Save** to save the report as **Brand Quantity Report** in your Fabric workspace.

-    You can ow close the browser tab conta8ning the report to return to your lakehouse.
+    You can now close the browser tab contaning the report to return to your lakehouse.
 You can find the report in the page for your workspace in the Microsoft Fabric portal.

 ## Clean up resources